hashimoton/spelling_alphabet/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/hashimoton/spelling_alphabet.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).